Red-billed quelea: Distribution and habitat

 In Nigeria, the nominate subspecies generally travels 300-600 km southwards during the start of the rains in the north during June and July, when the grass seed germinates, and is no longer eaten by the queleas.
 When they reach the Benoue River valley, for instance, the rainy season has already passed and the grass has produced new seeds.
-After about six weeks, the birds migrate northwards to find a suitable breeding area, nurture a generation, and then repeat this sequence moving further north.
+After about six weeks, the birds disperse northwards to find a suitable breeding area, nurture a generation, and then repeat this sequence moving further north.
 Some populations may also move northwards when the rains have started, to eat the remaining ungerminated seeds.
-In Senegal migration is probably between the southeast and the northwest.
+In Senegal dispersal is probably between the southeast and the northwest.

 In eastern Africa, the subspecies aethiopica is thought to consist of two sub-populations.
 One moves from Central Tanzania to southern Somalia, to return to breed in Tanzania in February and March, followed by successive migrations to breed ever further north, the season's last usually occurring in central Kenya during May.
 The second group moves from northern and central Sudan and central Ethiopia in May and June, to breed in southern Sudan, South Sudan, southern Ethiopia and northern Kenya, moving back north from August to October.

 In southern Africa, the total population of the subspecies Q. quelea lathamii in October converges on the Zimbabwean Highveld.
-In November, part of the population migrates to the northwest to northwestern Angola, while the remainder migrates to the southeast to southern Mozambique and eastern South-Africa, but no proof has been found that these migration cohorts are genetically or morphologically divergent.
+In November, part of the population moves to the northwest to northwestern Angola, while the remainder disperses to the southeast to southern Mozambique and eastern South-Africa, but no proof has been found that these migration cohorts are genetically or morphologically divergent.

 Ecology and behaviour

 The red-billed quelea is regarded as the most numerous undomesticated bird on earth, with the total post-breeding population sometimes peaking at an estimated 1.5 billion individuals.
 The species is specialised on feeding on seeds of annual grass species, which may be ripe, or still green, but have not germinated yet.
-Since the availability of these seeds varies with time and space, occurring in particular weeks after the local off-set of rains, queleas migrate as a strategy to ensure year-round food availability.
+Since the availability of these seeds varies with time and space, occurring in particular weeks after the local off-set of rains, queleas move nomadically as a strategy to ensure year-round food availability.
 The consumption of a lot of food with a high energy content is needed for the queleas to gain enough fat to allow migration to new feeding areas.

 When breeding, it selects areas such as lowveld with thorny or spiny vegetation—typically Acacia species—below 1000 m elevation.
 While foraging for food, they may fly 50–65 km each day and return to the roosting or nesting site in the evening.
 Small groups of red-billed queleas often mix with different weaver birds (Ploceus) and bishops (Euplectes), and in western Africa they may join the Sudan golden sparrow (Passer luteus) and various estrildids.
 Red-billed queleas may also roost together with weavers, estrildids and barn swallows.
 Their life expectancy is two to three years in the wild, but one captive bird lived for eighteen years.